 - The killing was voluntary

 - The killing occurred due to a sudden heat of passion

 - The killing was caused by a provocation that made the passion irresistible

 - The killing occurred during the commission of an unlawful act

 - The killing occurred during a lawful act performed without due caution or circumspection

-- Involuntary Manslaughter – as the killing of a human being, without the intent to kill the person.
+- Involuntary Manslaughter – the killing of a human being, without the intent to kill the person.